chromium/chromium/tools/metrics/histograms/README.md

 You can use the `<variants>` tag to define a set of `<variant>`s out-of-line.
-This is useful for token substitutions that are shared among multiple families of histograms.
+This is useful for token substitutions that are shared among multiple families of histograms within the same file.
 See [histograms.xml](https://source.chromium.org/search?q=file:histograms.xml%20%3Cvariants) for examples.

 *** promo
 Warning: The `name` attribute of the `<variants>` tag is globally scoped, so use detailed names to avoid collisions.
+The `<variants>` defined should only be used within the file.
 ***

 By default, a `<variant>` inherits the owners declared for the patterned